 A non-immigrant visa differs from an immigrant visa in that the non-immigrant visa only allows a person to enter temporarily, for a specific amount of time whereas an immigrant visa holder can enter stay permanently in the USA as long as they do not violate the terms of their legal resident status.

 The length of time someone can stay in the U.S. with a non-immigrant visa depends on the visa under which they are admitted.
-A person admitted in one status may request to change their visa status to perform a different activity.
+A person admitted under a specific status may request to change their visa status to perform a different activity.
 For instance, a medical school student may want to change his or her status to an employer-sponsored non-immigrant visa once they graduate to accept employment (assuming of course that their new employer will sponsor them).
 A request to extend status is also permissible to remain in the USA for a longer period of time.
 Change of status and request to extend status must be timely filed.

 The process of entering the US with an NIV can be confusing and complicated.
-Our firm can help determine which visa category you may be eligible and how to navigate the application process.
+Our firm can help determine which visa category you may be eligible for and how to navigate the application process.

 The following is a brief list of the most commonly used temporary visa categories:

 Is the most issued visa intended to admit visitors to engage primarily in recreational activities, i.e. vacations, visits to family and friends.
 Among many of the other permissible activities are: visits for medical treatment, attending conventions, inclusive a foreign national entering to marry a U.S. citizen or legal permanent resident as long as they can prove they will return to their foreign country.

 Fiance(e) K Visas

 K-1 Category - Permits the fiance(e) of an U.S. citizen to enter the USA for a period of 90 days to marry the U.S. citizen and later apply for permanent U.S.A. residency.